Last Updated on February 22, 2021

 Debt is truly a horrible burden that we willingly place on ourselves and our families for no good reason other than we aren’t willing to wait until we have the money to purchase something.
 I know this just as well as anyone else out there and I won’t try to get on my high horse because I have my own fair share of debt as well.
 However, my desire is to be completely debt free and that I think is the best scenario any of us can be in from one standpoint.
 If no person or company has anything they can hold over your head, there should be nothing they can take away from you.
 The flip side is that if you are only living on what you bring in, if that were to be disrupted, the impacts to your life should be greatly reduced.

 If you are going hog-wild into debt reduction though, this can be a process that takes several years.
-The average American credit card debt is over $15,000 and that isn’t taking into consideration cars, student loans, mortgage etc. When you get into a certain level of debt and if you are following a plan like Dave Ramsey’s you don’t have money for anything else.
+The average American total debt balance is over $92,000 and that isn’t taking into consideration cars, student loans, mortgage etc. When you get into a certain level of debt and if you are following a plan like Dave Ramsey’s you don’t have money for anything else.
 The Rice and Beans you want to stock up for your prepping needs are what you are actually living off of each day.

 There are so many reasons to begin prepping for your family’s safety isn’t there?
 If you weren’t interested in how you could be more prepared for whatever happens you probably wouldn’t be reading this blog, but as I mentioned above, prepping is not without some cost.
 That list of items you probably have on your desk or computer somewhere contains a lot of things that cost money.
 I know that everything that can save your life or the life of a loved one doesn’t necessarily need to cost anything, but that usually comes down to knowledge or equipment and supplies you already have.
 The average person will need training or books at a minimum to learn that knowledge.
 Books and training cost money.
 If you are talking about security and you don’t have firearms, they cost money.
 Extra food, medical supplies, backup power, even getting a garden started cost money in almost every case.